 All metals perform differently when used as the lining to your cookware.
 If you have a favorite pot or pan at home, do some research and see what it’s made out of.
 You can probably get a copper cookware set with that metal as a cooking surface.

-Copper is expensive and heavy.
-The more of it is in your pots and pans, the more expensive and heavy they are.
-This means that it’s not the best choice for budget conscious home cooks.
+Copper is expensive.
+The more of it that is in your pots and pans, the more expensive it will be.
+That means that it’s not the best choice for home cooks on a budget.

 - Copper Core Cookware – Pots and pans with a thick layer of copper sandwiched between aluminum and steel.